Bridge design: Load

 Many of the load sources vary over time, such as vehicle traffic, wind, and earthquakes.
 The bridge designer must anticipate the maximum values that those loads may reach during the course of the bridge's lifespan.
 For sporadic events like floods, earthquakes, collisions, and hurricanes, bridge designers must select a maximum severity that the design must accommodate.
 The designer first selects a return period, which typically ranges from 100 to 2,500 years.
 Longer return periods are used for bridges that are a critical part of the transportation infrastructure.
-For example, if the bridge is a key lifeline in case of emergencies, the designer may utilize relatively long return period, such as 2,000 years; in this example, the design must endure the strongest storm that is expected to happen once every 2,000 years.
+For example, if the bridge is a key lifeline in case of emergencies, the designer may use relatively long return period, such as 2,000 years; in this example, the design must endure the strongest storm that is expected to happen once every 2,000 years.

 Stress

 This images illustrates the frequence response of a bridge design when subject to certain vibrations.

 The load forces acting on a bridge cause the components of the bridge to become stressed.
 The bridge designer must calculate the maximum stress that each bridge component will experience, and ensure that the components are sufficiently strong to tolerate the stresses.

 Stresses are categorized as compression, tension, shear, and torsion.
 Compression includes forces that compacts a component by pushing inward (for example, as felt by a bridge foundation when a heavy tower is resting on it).
 Tension is a stretching force experienced by a component when pulled (for example by the cables of a suspension bridge).
 Shear is a sliding force experienced by a component when two offset external forces are applied in opposite directions (for example, as felt by a metal joint during an earthquake when one element of the joint moves north, and another element moves south).
 Torsion is a twisting force.